aai210/Help-Guideline-Oculus-Quest-2/README.md

 ![](https://roadtovrlive-5ea0.kxcdn.com/wp-content/uploads/2021/04/oculus-pc-enable-air-link.png)

 11. Now you can connect your VR headset with Air Link.
+Click add devices and follow instructions.
+To activate Air Link on VR headset.
+Click settings and select Oculus Air Link and select your computer.
+After completing settings you will enter Air Link room it will be different from your room Oculus.

 # Useful Links